LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus.md

 ### Late Work

-- Lab Assignments:
-  -  Lab assignments 1–4 must be submitted before the midterm.
-  - Lab assignments 4–8 must be submitted before the final.
-  - The grade for assignments submitted after the due date will be reduced by 10%.
+- The grade for lab assignments submitted after the due date will be reduced by 10%.
 - Quizzes and exams cannot be taken after the due date except in emergency situations.

 Exceptions will only be made for serious illness or emergency situations.